manjitha1216/CaaS-Project/README.md

 # CaaS-Project
-To create CI/CD pipelines with jenkins for deployment of EKS cluster.
+Purpose is To create CI/CD pipelines with jenkins for deployment of EKS cluster.